Built Circa 1900

 - Catharine “Kitty” (1849 – 1921) married to George O. Walton, steamboat Captain.

 - Mary A. (1854-1920) married to Benjamin L. Woodruff first, then William Henry Harrison Glenn

 - Louisa De Bussy “Nellie” (1859-1946) married to Robert Kercheval

 - Virginia B. (1863-1952)

 Claude’s obituary was an odd one because it did not mention what his profession was.
 My curiosity was raised so I searched the censuses to see what occupations he held.
 1850 census shows him living with his in-laws.
 His occupation is listed as clerk and his father-in-law is Merchant so perhaps he was working for him.
 1860 has him as a book keeper.
 The Civil War Draft Registration Records for Pike County has his occupation as a gambler.
-1870 he is a clerk and again.
-1880 he is listed as a gambler.
+1870 he is a clerk and again in 1880 he is listed as a gambler.
 1900 the last census he is listed in show him as a grocer.

 It appears this home was occupied by a Pettibone until at least 1946.
 Nellie and Virginia are living at 303 N. Main through the 1940 Census.
 Nellie’s death certificate dated January 3, 1946 shows her usual residence as 303 N. Main but Virginia’s is listed as 418 S 5th St upon her death on January 16, 1952.
 I am assuming Virginia moved after Nellie’s death.